 - The backup image created by TB is independent, which would not be affected by Windows updates and will not be damaged.

 Next, you'll learn how to create a Windows 10 recovery USB with both the built-in tool and third-party software.
 Each way is able to solve a none-bootable Windows OS issue and revert your OS back to a working system point.

 - Applies to: Windows 10 32-bit and 64-bit operating system

-- The recovery drive created by this way can help you troubleshoot and fix problems with your PC, even if it won't start.
+- The recovery drive created this way can help you troubleshoot and fix problems with your PC, even if it won't start.
 If you back up system files to this drive, you'll also be able to use it to reinstall Windows.
-If you chose not to back up system files when you created your recovery drive, Reset this PC and Recover from a drive won't be available.
+If you chose not to back up system files when you created your recovery drive, Reset this PC and Recover from a drive that won't be available.